It began on a gold escalator. It may have ended at Four Seasons Total Landscaping.

 “A lot of shenanigans,” Trump said from the White House briefing room Thursday.

 Indeed.
 Top Trump lieutenants deployed to various cities in navy Windbreakers with their names embroidered.
 The campaign set up a fraud hotline, which was eventually swamped with prank calls.
 They sent out desperate fundraising pleas for its legal defense fund.
-On his podcast, Stephen K. Bannon, Trump’s former adviser, called for the beheading of Anthony S. Fauci, the nation’s leading expert on infectious diseases.
+On his podcast, Steve Bannon, Trump’s former adviser, called for the beheading of Anthony Fauci, the nation’s leading expert on infectious diseases.

 Veterans of the “Brooks Brothers riot,” when preppy supporters of George W. Bush rallied at a recount center in Miami during the interminable 2000 election, got the band back together.